 Radio and Television – if you have these items you may want to bring them.
 Housing does not provide any electronic equipment.

 Other items – don’t forget your alarm clock.
 You may also want to bring a vacuum, broom and dustpan.

-You will find time to fish, play basketball, tennis, golf and other sports.
-Don't forget to bring your equipment.
-Remember, no firearms (including paintball guns) or weapons of any kind are allowed on campus or in student housing.
+Don’t forget to bring your equipment.
+Remember, No firearms (including paintball guns) or weapons of any kind are allowed on campus or in student housing.

 Personal expenses will include such things as gas for your car, food, entertainment or any other miscellaneous expenditures.
 Students in “student housing” will already know what money is required for housing when they arrive.
 Married students will need to bring enough to pay rent, apartment deposits, utilitiy deposits and any other expense necessary to secure living accomodations.
 These amounts can vary greatly, so pre-planning is necessary.
 Remember, personal expenses are in addition to housing costs.
 Refer to the New Student Information brochure for further suggestions.

 BOOKS AND TOOLS

 Books and tools may be purchased from Spartan’s bookstore.
 You received a list of tools when you first made application.
 If you have any tools on the list, bring them.
 To keep start up expenses low, most stduents purchase tools as they need them throughout their program.
 Remember, flight students must pay their $3000.00 flight tuition pre-payment prior to starting classes.